AndrewNolte/ParseArgs/README.md

 ##### A simple, intuitive way to parse command line arguments.
 Simply make a function, and call parseargs on it.
 * parses data types through annoations (annotations not required for string arguments)
+* parses positional arguments into positional cli arguments with the same name
 * parses optional keyword arguments by adding them as optional cli arguments
-* parses positional arguments in a variable called arglist (so don't use that as a keyword!)
+* parses annotated arguments and uses the native cli specification for types
 * adds a description of the command by using the signature of the method.

 ## Example